markusmoenig/RPU/Readme.md

 As GPU shaders can limit the complexity of what you can render, RPU aims to provide an alternative way of rendering complex, unlimited procedural graphics on the CPU, in 64-bit or 32-bit precision.

-RPU strives to be compabible with GLSL which means that you can easily port your existing shaders to RPU.
+RPU strives to be compatible with GLSL which means that you can easily port your existing shaders to RPU.

 Alternatively you can also use RPU as a general purpose mathematical scripting language, as it is designed to be fast and embeddable in your applications.